Adriftus-Studios/general-bot/README.md

    After you have installed python on your OS, check if you have pip (The package manager installed)

  	If not, simply run: `curl -sS https://bootstrap.pypa.io/get-pip.py | python3.10` in your terminal, ensuring that you change the python version after the last pipe.

+  If you get a warning message that tells you that you do not have the command on your PATH, follow these steps:

+  	You need to add the following line to your ~/.bash_profile or ~/.bashrc file.

+ 	`export PATH="/usr/local/bin:$PATH"`

+	You will then need to profile the path, do this by either running the command:

+	`source ~/.bash_profile`

+	Or by simply closing your terminal and opening a new session.
+You should continue to check your PATH to make sure it includes the path.

+	`echo $PATH`

  ## Installing Github Desktop